jgrss/geowombat/CONTRIBUTING.md

 #### Install GeoWombat

-Install other extras from `setup.cfg` as needed.
+Install other extras from `pyproject.toml` as needed.

 ```commandline
 (venv.gw) cd geowombat/